thcolin/galerie-gaia/src/pages/artists/elisabeth-wadecki.md

   le langage de ma peinture pour rester en intelligence avec ce que je vis »._ Et l’artiste, de citer Joan Mitchell : « peindre a quelque chose à voir avec le fait d’être en vie ».
-Où il n’est question que de notre « être au monde… »\n\n**ENGLISH VERSION** \n\nArt\n\nElisabeth Wadecki's painting unfolds in the field of a narrative and sensitive abstraction.\n\nHer painting provokes an opening of perceptions, a solicitation of the senses, in addition to the sight, where an incorporation of the real is played, a union between the body, the subject, and the world which surrounds it.
+Où il n’est question que de notre « être au monde… »\n\n**ENGLISH VERSION** \n\nElisabeth Wadecki's painting unfolds in the field of a narrative and sensitive abstraction.\n\nHer painting provokes an opening of perceptions, a solicitation of the senses, in addition to the sight, where an incorporation of the real is played, a union between the body, the subject, and the world which surrounds it.
 Fromanger said \"meditating is connecting me to the energy of the world, to the energy of the wind, the rain, the sun, space and time.\n\nAs for her \"Archipels\" of 2022 (painting and wall installation) in connection with Edouard Glissant's \"Archipels\" thought, they are a metaphor for the very movement of our world, with its climatic transformations and human migrations.
 A world of impermanence, as are nature, man and the universe.
 Thus, his works propose a modular narrative, diptychs, triptychs,